1and1/reactive/README.md

 The `writeSingleTo(...)` reads the first element of the publisher and writes this element to the HTTP response sequence.
-If the publisher does not return an element, a 404 Not Found is returned.
-If the publisher supports more than 1 element a 409 Conflict error will be returned
+If the publisher does not return an element, a 404 Not Found will be returned.
+If the publisher supports more than 1 element a
+409 Conflict error will be returned

 ``` java